joergkrause/nyaf/README.md

 <div n-router-outlet></div>
 ~~~

 Any kind of parent element will do.
 The router code sets the property `innerHTML`.
 Components, that are being used to provide router content doesn't need registration, because they aren't activated through the tag.
 Only the *render* method is called.
-Yoo can even omit the `@CustomElement` decorator.
+You can even omit the `@CustomElement` decorator.

 #### Register Routes